|

 42. multiplication

-an arithmetic operation that is the inverse of division; the product of two numbers is computed
+arithmetic operation determining the product of two numbers

 We ask them to think of peg mnemonics they have already learned, and we usually hear about HOMES to recall the names of the Great Lakes (Huron, Ontario, Michigan, Erie, and Superior), or Please Excuse My Dear Aunt Sally to remind them of the order of operations in mathematics (parenthesis, exponents, multiplication, division, addition, subtraction).